+Book-in-a-Bag Report:

-Book-in-a-Bag Report: For this report, you will be choosing objects/items that each represent an important piece of information about the book.
+For this report, you will be choosing objects/items that each represent an important piece of information about the book.
 Be creative!

+- Paper bag

+- Index cards

+- Pencil or pen

-Materials needed: paper bag; index cards; pencil or pen; small objects representing important details of the book.
+- Small objects representing important details of the book.